How to Improve the Indoor Air Quality in Your Home

 When beeswax candles burn, they release negative ions.
 Indoor air contaminants have a positive charge.
 When beeswax candles are burning and releasing negative ions, the positively charged ions of the contaminants get sucked into the candles or are removed from suspension.
 These candles behave like air purifiers.
 They’re all natural, and they smell good, too.

 Insufficient ventilation is responsible for many IAQ problems.
 A whole-house ventilator can bring in fresh air while removing stuffy and polluted air.
-UV lights installed in your ductwork can kill contaminants like viruses and bacteria.
+UV lights installed in your ductwork or by AC coils can kill contaminants like viruses and bacteria.
 HEPA filters remove dust, bacteria, dander, pollen and mites.
 HEPA filters do not, however, remove gasses, fumes, smoke or odors.
 Charcoal/carbon filters remove smoke, fumes, odors and gases but not dust or allergens.
-Use HEPA filters with a charcoal or carbon filter for best results.
+Use HEPA filters in the air purifier with a charcoal or carbon filter for best results.

 If you’re concerned about IAQ, have your air tested by an indoor air quality contractor like Airmax Heating & Cooling.
 Call us today to learn more.